 In the United States, sexual assault laws and legal definitions can vary by state.
-This may affect how long you have to begin legal action against a defendant, as well as the type of claim or lawsuit you are able to file.
+The applicable statute of limitations in each state will determine the time frame in which you may bring a legal action against a particular defendant, as well as the type of claim or lawsuit you are able to file.

 There are different laws that apply to different types of inappropriate and nonconsensual sexual conduct.
 Certain populations, such as students on college campuses and children, respectively, are protected by specific laws, criminalizing sexual misconduct against certain individuals in specific settings.

 All forms of sexual assault are considered sexual crimes across the United States.
 Penalties for these crimes, and whether an incident will be defined as a felony, will depend on the type of sexual assault that has occurred and other factors such as whether the victim is a child or someone who was assaulted by an authority figure (e.g. teacher, boss, psychotherapist).

 Rape and nonconsensual sexual penetration are generally considered felonies, and charged as crimes in the first or second degree, depending on factors such as the type of force used, whether there was a deadly weapon involved, and whether the assault resulted in serious bodily injury.

 Incidents of sexual battery or criminal sexual contact, on the other hand, where there has not been forced sexual penetration may receive lighter penalties.
 Two exceptions include sexual battery that involves the use or threat of a deadly weapon and criminal sexual contact that is committed by more than one person.
 These may be charged as felonies.

 Statute Of Limitations For Sexual Assault And Battery Claims

 The statute of limitations—or the amount of time a victim has to file a legal claim or lawsuit following sexual assault or battery—can vary depending on where you live in the U.S.